.

 Troubleshooting Vegan Keto Bread Dough

 Since posting this my original keto rolls recipe, many people have reported fantastic results including this video from Random Keto.
 But I’ve also received a couple comments from people whose shaped loaves did not rise very well.
-This led me to two reasons this might be happening.
+This led me to two reasons why this might be happening.
 If you’ve ruled out the most common bread-making issues, it’s probably due to the following:

 Problem 1: Too much oat fiber.
 It’s such a fine and light powder that oat fiber can be hard to measure.
 The best way to get accurate results is to use a kitchen scale.
 But if you must measure by volume, use the “sift, spoon, and level method” for all the ingredients EXCEPT for the oat fiber.
 I found it impossible to get consistent volume measurements with this standard dry ingredient method.
 Instead, use packed spoons to measure (similar to how you would measure brown sugar).